ines312692/ToDoList/README.md

 The application can be deployed using the included Jenkins pipeline:

-1. Configure Jenkins with appropriate Kubernetes access
+1. Configure Jenkins with the appropriate Kubernetes access
 2. Create a new pipeline job pointing to the repository
-3. Set up separate Jenkins jobs for frontend and backend deployment:
+3. Set up separate Jenkins jobs for frontend and backend build and deployment:
+   - `frontend-build`: Builds the frontend Docker image and pushes it to Docker Hub
+   - `backend-build`: Builds the backend Docker image and pushes it to Docker Hub
-   - `todo-frontend-job`: Responsible for deploying the frontend application
+   - `frontend-deploy`: Deploys the frontend application using Helm
-   - `todo-backend-job`: Responsible for deploying the backend application
+   - `backend-deploy`: Deploys the backend application using Helm
 4. The main pipeline will:
    - Run in a Kubernetes environment with the 'jenkins-master' label
    - Use the 'jenkins-deployer' service account in the 'default' namespace
    - Deploy to the 'jenkins-developer' namespace
+   - Execute frontend and backend build jobs in parallel
    - Execute frontend and backend deployment jobs in parallel
    - Provide a summary of all deployed resources
    - Display detailed error information in case of failure

+### CI/CD Pipeline Details

+The CI/CD pipeline consists of several stages:

+#### Build Stage
+- Builds Docker images for both frontend and backend applications
+- Authenticates with Docker Hub using credentials stored in Jenkins
+- Pushes the built images to Docker Hub under the repository `inestmimi123/todo-frontend` and `inestmimi123/todo-backend`
+- Images are tagged with 'latest' by default

+#### Deploy Stage
+- Uses Helm to deploy the applications to a Kubernetes cluster
+- Deploys to the 'jenkins-developer' namespace
+- Uses the Helm charts located in the `charts/` directory

+Note: Some log messages in the Jenkins pipeline may appear in French.

 ### Docker Compose Deployment
 While the current Jenkins pipeline focuses on Helm chart deployment, Docker Compose provides an alternative method for simpler deployments.
 This could be implemented as an additional deployment option in the pipeline.